khushaljethava/khushaljethava.github.io/_posts/2026-04-01-Multimodal-AI-with-Python.md

 The practical value is straightforward: real-world data rarely comes in a single format.
 Customer support tickets include screenshots.
 Medical records combine text notes with imaging scans.
 Social media posts mix text, photos, and video.
 Building AI systems that handle all of these together produces better results than chaining separate single-modality tools.

 In this guide, you will build multimodal applications using Python.
 We will cover image understanding with GPT-4 Vision, image captioning with Hugging Face transformers, audio transcription with Whisper, and finally tie everything together into a working multimodal chatbot.
+If you want to fine-tune models for specific multimodal tasks, see our guide on [Fine-Tuning LLMs with Python](/posts/Fine-Tuning-LLMs-with-Python/).

 ## Setting Up Your Environment